 With a copious beer list comes a lengthy menu.
 State 48’s kitchen serves all sorts of bar food and pub grub to match any of the brews with appropriate food, or vice-versa.
 While the brewery’s liquid output is consistently high quality, the food has strengths and weaknesses.
 Burgers are clearly among the kitchen’s talents.
 The namesake State 48 burger has cheddar, pickles, lettuce, tomato, onion, and a slab of bacon which protrudes from the towering creation.
 The PB&J burger combines those lunchtime favorites, along with bacon, over a beef patty.

 Among other sandwiches, the turkey Reuben is a simple yet effective version of a classic.
 Similarly, the grilled cheese sandwich served alongside a cup of tomato bisque is thoroughly successful.
 The carnitas torta and the beer cheese steak both deliver their meaty contents in enjoyable abundance but seem to skimp on the vegetables promised to accentuate the sandwiches.
-The hot chicken sandwich falters due to an excessive brittle coating that begins to come apart upon first bite, effectively separating the poultry from its spicy exterior.
+The hot chicken sandwich falters due to an excessively brittle coating that begins to come apart upon first bite, effectively separating the poultry from its spicy exterior.

 Entrees are fewer in number but generally more consistent.
 The meatloaf is a generous slice from a loaf that has been baked in the oven and then finished on a griddle, producing a nice charred edge surrounding a softer center.
 The fish and chips pairs slabs of cob battered with Lost Dutchman golden ale and the same fries that accompany most of the burgers and sandwiches.
 For lighter fare, look to the entree salads.
 The Mediterranean chicken salad is a lively mix of grilled poultry with feta cheese, kalamata olive, sliced cucumbers, and chickpeas.